7 Ways to Express Your Style In A Narrow Kitchen Design

 #1: Use Striking Lighting

 Once it’s time to decide on your kitchen lights, take your cues from the general style and lighting styles throughout your home.
-You should pick lighting similar to styles which already exist in your home as this will establish a flow amongst all the rooms in your home.
+You should pick lighting similar to styles that already exist in your home as this will establish a flow amongst all the rooms in your home.
 Having a unifying theme in your home designs such as finishes or shapes will create cohesiveness.

 #2: Add Patterns